Stuff the Bus

 Backpack distribution sites

-Backpacks will be available beginning the week of August 21st at the following locations.
+Backpacks will be available in mid-late August.
 We recommend calling ahead to check the availability of backpacks.
+Special thanks to our distribution sites:

 Bristol Hub, Bristol (802-453-3678)